EnigmaBridge/certbot-external-auth/README.md

 ## Example - Handler, DNS

 In this repository there is a default [handler-example.sh] which can be used as a handler.
-The Handler approach is demonstrated only on DNS example, others work as well.

 ```bash
 certbot --staging \